 Lauren was planning to attend the University of Colorado at Boulder to study Environmental Engineering and was a President’s Leadership Class Scholarship recipient.
 She was ready to leave for a month-long expedition in the mountains of Wyoming with National Outdoor Leadership School (NOLS).

 Lauren lived her life to the fullest.
 She took everyday and embraced it.
 She packed more into her 18 years than many pack into a lifetime.
 She was kind, smart, hard working, funny, empathetic, and a dedicated friend.
 Our hearts break with her passing, but knowing that she made a positive impact on the lives of her friends, her community, and the environment ensures us that she will never be forgotten.

 A celebration of her life will be held at Bethany Lutheran Church, 4500 E. Hampden Avenue in Englewood, on Monday, June 17 at 10am.

 In lieu of flowers, donations may be made in Lauren’s honor to the charity of your choice or to the Lauren Guthrie Make a Difference Fund.

 To see the kind tribute courtesy of Denver's Channel 4 click HERE.

-To send flowers to Lauren's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lauren Elizabeth Guthrie, please visit our floral store.

 Lauren Guthrie Make A Difference Fund